 Verbal branding is the language of your brand.
 It’s your voice, your messaging, and the story you tell the world.

-This encompasses everything from your company name and tagline to mission and vision statements, tone of voice, and core messaging.
+It encompasses everything from your company name and tagline to mission and vision statements, tone of voice, and core messaging.
 Verbal branding shapes how people understand who you are and what you stand for.

 The Importance of Visual Branding